ryankazokas/ryankazokas.github.io/_drafts/_posts/why-a-master-s-degree.md

 **What I learned**

 When our actual classes started up, we jumped right into it.
 Requirements engineering was my first course.
 Needless to say, it didn't sound very interesting.
 Why do I have to know requirements?
 The business owners should know that.
 This was my first lesson.
 User stories, scrum, and other methodologies were taught in the course.
 It wasn't the technical lessons that caused me to have a revelation, but the consideration for any and all parts of software development.
 It showed me how to pay attention to detail.
 I realized how much forethought had to go into software outside of just coding.
 Throughout the program I learned about various software processes, and how they are applicable to industry.
-The most important thing I took from it was the attention to detail and the appreciation for design, architecting, and constructing systems.
+The most important thing I took from it was the attention to detail and the appreciation for design, architecting, refactoring, and constructing systems.

 **Worth It?**